HTML Minifier

 Tip

-Keep your original formatted HTML in your Git repository and only use minified code for your production build.
+Keep your source files formatted in Git; only use the minified version for your public 'dist' folder.